Click on the links below to navigate to a specific section on this page. We will update this page to keep you informed with the latest information.

 When will I receive my money?

-In the coming weeks, The IRS will calculate and automatically send the economic impact payment to those who are eligible.
-For people who have already filed their 2019 tax returns, the IRS will use this information to calculate the payment amount.
-For those who have not yet filed their return for 2019, the IRS will use information from their 2018 tax filing to calculate the payment.
+The IRS will calculate and automatically send the economic impact payment to those who are eligible.
 The economic impact payment will be deposited directly into the same financial institution account reflected on the filed return.
+Please note, Carolina Trust representatives cannot speak to anyone other than the account holder.

 View Letters from our CEO below: